 From the software version 3.0.1, one can decide weather start a zmq callback from the receiver to the client (for example to visualize data in the slsDetectorGui or another gui).
 If the zmq steam is not required (cased of the command line for example, one can switch off the streaming with ./sls_detector_put rx_datastream 0, enable it with ./sls_detector_put rx_datastream 1.
-In the case of inizialising the stream to use the slsDetectorGui, nothing needs to be taken care of by the user.
+In the case of initializing the stream to use the slsDetectorGui, nothing needs to be taken care of by the user.
 If instead you want to stream the streaming on different channels, the zmq port of the client can be set stealing from the slsDetectorGui stream having ./sls_detector_put zmqport 300y.
 Note that if this is done globally (not for every half module n independently, then the client automatically takes into account that for every half module, there are 2 zmq stream.
 The receiver stream ./sls_detector_put rx_zmqport 300y has to match such that the GUI can work.
 If one desires to set the zmqport manually, he offset has to be taken into account: ./sls_detector_put 0:rx_zmqport 300y, ./sls_detector_put 1:rx_zmqport 300y+2 and so on..

-There is an example code that can be compiled in manual/manual-api/mainReceiver.cpp and gives the executable ./detReceiver, use it with two or more receivers to open all receivers in one single terminal: ./detReceiver startTCPPort numReceivers withCallback, where startTCPPort assumes the other ports are consecutively increased.
+slsMultiReceiver uses two or more receivers in one single terminal: ./slsMultiReceiver startTCPPort numReceivers withCallback, where startTCPPort assumes the other ports are consecutively increased.